JakubStachh/Rust-Projects-WIP/README.md

 ```sh
 rustc --version
 ```
-You can use [Programiz Complier](https://www.programiz.com/rust/online-compiler/) or similar online ones to run the code
+You can use [Programiz Complier](https://www.programiz.com/rust/online-compiler/) or similar online compliers to run the code

 But if you're using e.g. Windows Powershell you should:
 -